 /image/rate endpoint accepts up to 10 image URLs and returns a content rating for each one.
-The response is synchronous — results are returned in the same HTTP response, not via polling.
+By default the response is synchronous — results are returned in the same HTTP response, not via polling.
+Set "sync": false to queue the task asynchronously and receive a 202 with a task ID instead.

 Rate images with the default scale